aws-samples/amazon-connect-callback-contact-management/README.md

 ## Walkthrough

 1. Download the backend source code (from /backend) in your local.
-    1. Run npn install
+    1. Run npm install
-    2. zip the contnet
+    2. zip the content
     3. Name the ziped file index.zip

 2. Download the frontend code (./frontend).